gitjit/gitjit.github.io/_posts/2015-10-20-spark-win-install.md

 Now we ar ready to run spark.
 So now go to spark home folder and start a terminal/console there and type 'pyspark'.
 You should find spark running.In order to ensure,let us run a simple spark program that creates an RDD from the readme file in the spark home and count number of lines.

 ![Spark Download](/img/spark-install1.png)
 If everything goes fine, you will see the line number, in my case its 98.
+You can see the spark-jobs using the web-ui in following address.(http://localhost:4040)

 **Setting up IPython Notebook**
 There are multiple ways you can do this, one method is creating IPython Notebook pyspark profile and other way to do this is by importing "findspark" module.I am going with second method.